Elevation: 11,244 ft

 The 2-track road ends and the cattle trail begins on the south side of Cabin Creek.
 The cattle trail crosses to the north side of Cabin Creek at about 8,000 feet.
 From here, the trail follows the north side of Cabin Creek up the drainage to about 0.5 mile past Redbird Gulch.
 The trail reaches Redbird Gulch (which empties into Cabin Creek from your left) at about 3 miles from the road junction where you began the hike.
 Redbird Gulch is a thicket of tall willows that will scare you.
 But, fear not, the cattle have taken care of this problem.
 The cattle trail adroitly angles into the gulch, crosses the stream, and angles back up out of the gulch on the other side.

-You are now at the base of the southwest ridge of Cabin Mountain and your climb begins.
+You are now at the base of the Southwest Ridge of Cabin Mountain and your climb begins.
 Climb northeast up the steep sagebrush slope on the rounded, rather ill-defined ridge.
 You’ll eventually reach open forest and keep climbing upward.
 This climb will feel more like a face climb now, as the ridge is particularly ill-defined.
 Just keep grinding in a northeasterly direction.
 You will ascend elevation quickly because the climbing is easy, assuming that you’ve been doing your intense cardiovascular training before attempting this climb.
 When you reach treeline at 9,800 feet, you still can’t see the summit.

 Above treeline, the terrain becomes broken shale that is somewhat loose, but not too bad.
-At approximately 10,400 feet, you will reach a merge with the [better-defined] south ridge.
+At approximately 10,400 feet, you will reach a merge with the [better-defined] South Ridge.
 Make a mental note of this juncture so you follow the correct ridge on your descent.
-Now the southwest ridge is well-defined and there are no knife-edges or rocky outcrops.
-Just keep grinding your way northeast up the shale and you’ll eventually reach the class 2+ summit rocks of Cabin Mountain.
+Now the Southwest Ridge is well-defined and there are no knife edges or rocky outcrops.
+Just keep grinding your way northeast up the shale and you’ll eventually reach the Class 2+ summit rocks of Cabin Mountain.

 The views from the summit are beautiful.
-You are now on the White Knob Divide and, if you’re a peakbagger, you are in position to whack a total of five of Idaho’s 11ers today (North Cabin Mountain, Cabin Mountain, Lime Mountain, Redbird Mountain, and Shelly Mountain).
+You are now on the White Knob Divide and, if you’re a peakbagger, you are in position to whack a total of 5 of Idaho’s 11ers today (North Cabin Mountain, Cabin Mountain, Lime Mountain, Redbird Mountain, and Shelly Mountain).
 If you decide to do the ridge traverse southeast to Shelly Mountain, you can descend to the Cabin Creek drainage via Shelly Mountain’s Southwest Ridge Route.